A Day in the Town

 all the things to which we hold dear.

-There’s a black man who stares down the barrel of a gun
+A black fella stares down the barrel of a gun

 a bus driver flicks his cigarette